-We talked to the trend experts to find out what bedroom trends will be big in 2020 and beyond.
+We talked to the trend experts to find out what bedroom trends will be big in 2021 and beyond.
+And while the classics remain – crisp, quality bedding, good accent lighting, practical clothes' storage – there are some wonderful new looks for bedrooms for the year ahead that you'll want to embrace.

 'Headboards are once again becoming popular, with big, bold shapes in bright colors and patterned fabrics being a go-to choice.
 It's all about creating a focal point and making a real statement and an upholstered headboard will really allow you to show off your personality, whilst being comfortable and practical too.

 Key colors include rich reds and oranges, mustard yellows and bold greens, with blues continuing to prove popular for a classic, timeless scheme.
-Nature-inspired prints are also proving popular, with prints inspired by florals and foliage to bring an element of the outdoors in.'
+Nature-inspired prints are also a must-have, with prints inspired by florals and foliage to bring an element of the outdoors in.'

 We are also moving towards increased personalisation when it comes to design.
 Bespoke, fitted bedsides with integrated power points and wireless charging provide storage for the essential items people need within arm’s reach.

 These are the bedroom trends we predict will be big in 2021.
 Find more bedroom ideas in our dedicated guide.

 'We’ve seen a growing trend for matching bedside wall lights, it’s an elegant and tailored approach to styling the lighting in your bedroom, making it both a decorative and functional addition,' says Rohan Blacker, Pooky Founder.

 'Bold lampshades are definitely the new trend in lighting, whether it be bold in colour, in pattern or an amalgamation of both.
 We have seen an uplift in sales of pairs of our brighter, more vibrant shade varieties.
 Customers are finally finding the confidence to have fun with their bedroom décor.'